IT HAD TO BE

 The Kitchen Garden is also often raided for our floral arrangements, from fruiting branches, to artichokes to tomatoes on the vine.
 All ingredients are explored and embraced.

 Courses are predominantly taught in the studio workshop inside the beautiful old coach house.
-Originally a stable house, it has been repurposed into a teaching space, and benefits from an almost painterly light - perfect for capturing photos of students’ work.
+Originally a stable house, it has been repurposed into a teaching space, and benefits from beautiful natural light, making it an inspiring space in which to learn and create.

 Classes are kept to a maximum of 10, to ensure that everyone receives a sufficient level of attention and learning.
 When larger arrangements and installations are created, the group moves outside or into the House depending on the design.